~Smart, Spunky, Playful~

 Once they notice something unusual, they’ll let the rest of the neighborhood know.
 This makes the Miniature Schnauzer good for alerting its owner to a threat.

-While they may not be built for protection, the Miniature Schnauzer has the personality for it.
+While they may not be built for protection, the Mini Schnauzer has the personality for it.

 These dogs are alert, wary of anything off in their environment.
 They are also known to be protective of their owners and their property, making them even more suspicious of strangers.